(or any dance/fitness/performing arts teacher for that matter!)

 Now, we can all get a little flustered or disorganized at times, but in general you want to see that your teacher has a plan.
 Technique should build on itself as you go, and the class should have a good warm-up and cool down.
 Designing a class plan, what order to teach the moves in, to what music, and in what time frame takes experience.
 As a students, this is something you usually only find out after you take the class.

 It seems obvious, but simply knowing how to shake doesn't cut it.
 What kind of shimmy is that?
 What muscles are powering that chest lift?
 Where does veil work come from?
 Where does BELLYDANCE come from?
 Who are the Saidi people?
 Bellydance is a cultural art with a rich history.
 If the teacher has no idea where it comes from, they are doing both the dance and their students a disservice.
-There is a lot of discussion about whether Tribal Fusion teachers (who clearly state they don't teach traditional dance) should know about the roots of bellydance and Middle Eastern Folklore.
+There is a lot of discussion about whether Fusion Bellydance teachers (who clearly state they don't teach traditional dance) should know about the roots of bellydance and Middle Eastern Folklore.
 I believe that of course they should at least know about the general history of the dance.
 Modern dancers don't necessarily have to study ballet in depth, but they do know the basics.

 For me, this is a big one.
 Do you leave class feeling like crap because of a put-down from your teacher?
 Does she make you feel excited about learning more, or like you should just give up?
 How does she give criticism?
 Don't keep going to a teacher who crushes your spirit, or who makes you feel uncomfortable.
 That's not what you're there for.
 Sahra Saeeda is a wonderful example of the right kind of personality.
 Taking her "Journey Through Egypt" folklore certificate course, I felt so excited to learn more, she made us feel like scholars of dance.
 She respected the knowledge we came in with and was excited to teach us more.